I have been looking forward to writing this post and it’s shaping up to be a long one. So settle in Darlings.

 Rituals and Bumps In The Dark.

 There are many rituals described to practice at Samhain.
 You can find 3 of my favourites with instructions here.
 Some with more risk than others.
-Personally I prefer to use this time for mediation rather than seeking specific answers or conversations I make myself open and ready to recieve any insights my ancestors feel I need to hear.
+Personally I prefer to use this time for mediation rather than seeking specific answers or conversations I make myself open and ready to receive any insights my ancestors feel I need to hear.
 If you have specific questions you could also ask them.

 I begin by casting my circle and giving thanks.
 I pour a drink for myself and some in a bowl.
 I also have bread, herbs, nuts and seeds, fruit and maybe some sweet treats laid out.